kammitama5/kammitama5.github.io/_posts/2020-04-26-Sunday-April-26th.md

 ## I gave a talk at CMU's Symposium called AI for Good
 - I was supposed to present a poster at CMU, but the event went virtual, so I was told I'd have 5 minutes to give a talk.
-These are my slides.
+These are my slides (bottom of post).
 - Basically, it was one of the most horrifying moments ever for me because I realized there were between 60 and 90 people there, and notifications were going off in the chat, and I couldn't see the right hand side of my screen and the clock was ticking.
 But it was